Combo Offer 35% Off + 10% Extra OFF on WhatsApp

 Motivations

-Motivational speeches and texts are another way that people use emotive languages.
+Motivational speeches and texts are another way that people use emotive language.
 What can motivate a person the most?
 If you think money then it's not always true.
 Many of the team leaders, office workers and even the political leaders understand that the best way to motivate the people is by provoking their emotions.
 And emotive language is the best way to do so.

 Marketing

-The most common use of emotive languages that you would notice would be in the marketing sector.
+The most common use of emotive language that you would notice would be in the marketing sector.
 Every great marketing campaign has targeted people's emotions and hence it was successful.
 The advertisements you see on television always try to target the emotional points of the psyche like using muscle growth and showing a fitness model to promote protein powders.
 Such examples are common and you can notice them easily if you pay attention.

 Journalism

-The title makes it obvious but let's take an example to understand the role of emotive languages in the journalism field.
+The title makes it obvious but let's take an example to understand the role of emotive language in the journalism field.
 Imagine there are two news lines, “A man was injured in bar brawl”.
 Or “ An innocent Man caught a stray in a bar brawl and is now seriously injured.”
 The terms innocent and serious would make the new headline more catchy making more people pay attention and remember it.

 Some famous emotive language examples

-Example 1 - The Famous speech of Martin Luther King
+Emotive Language Example 1 - The Famous speech of Martin Luther King

 “I have a dream that one day even the state of Mississippi, a state sweltering with the heat of injustice, with the heat of oppression, will be transformed into an oasis of freedom and justice.”